f5devcentral/f5-rseries-training/docs/automating_rseries.rst

 Getting Started with F5OS Automation
 ====================================

 If you would prefer to automate the setup of the rSeries appliance, there are F5OS-A API calls for all of the examples above. rSeries supports token-based authentication for the F5OS API's.
 You may send API calls to either port 8888 or port 443.
 The URI path will change slightly depending on which TCP port you choose to use.
 For API calls sent to port 443, the initial path will be **/api**, while API calls to port 8888 will start with **/restconf**.
-F5OS also listens on port 80 and will redirect to TCP port 443.
+F5OS also listens on port 80 and will redirect to TCP port 443 for web based traffic.
+For the API it will not preserve the source URI when redirecting.

 Example of API call using port 8888.